2018 North Korea–United States Singapore Summit: Replacement of North Korean generals

-On June 3, North Korea's Chairman Kim Jong-un replaced three general officers responsible for the development of North Korea's ICBM nuclear weapons.
+On June 3, North Korea's Chairman Kim Jong Un replaced three general officers responsible for the development of North Korea's ICBM nuclear weapons.

 May 2018 inter-Korean summit

-Two leaders of North and South Koreas exchanged their opinions about the issues and solutions for the Trump-Kim summit as Trump abruptly cancelled the upcoming US-North Korea summit on 12 June.
+Two leaders of North and South Koreas exchanged their opinions about the issues and solutions for the Trump-Kim summit as Trump abruptly canceled the upcoming US-North Korea summit on 12 June.
 The principal agenda of the meeting was trying to get U.S. summit back on track and keep progressing the denuclearization talks.

 The second 2018 summit was established by Kim Jung-un's suggestion within a whirlwind 24 hour notice, but Moon Jae-in accepted Kim's invitation as per the critical nuclear agenda between North and South Korea.
 Moon Jae-in had expressed his belief, and he discussed with Kim Jong Un about Kim's willingness to join nuclear interventions with Trump.
 Both leaders also agreed to accelerate the implementation of the Panmunjom Declaration and meet again at "anytime and anyplace" without formality.